Welcome to LEVEL 3 Martial Arts Performance

-Level 3 Martial Arts Performance offers a unique approach to martial arts fitness training that combines the ancient traditions of a time-proven skill with the modern day champion mindset you'd expect from high performance athletes.
+LEVEL 3 Martial Arts Performance offers a unique approach to martial arts fitness training that combines the ancient traditions of a time-proven skill with the modern day champion mindset you'd expect from high performance athletes.
 We define "champion" as an attitude, a behavior, a thought process - not just a person with a title or trophy.
 Our goal is to develop "everyday champions" who know that the only real competitor they're up against is them self.
 That's why our classes help equip you with a high-standard of skills you need to succeed, adapt to, and overcome life's challenges.
 Our instructors encourage each other to always maintain high standards in their own choices and training so we can rise up together.
-Our system is comprised of Kempo-Karate and Jiu Jitsu which makes for an extremely well-rounded, simple, and effective self-defense method.
+Our system is comprised of Kempo, Karate, and Jiu Jitsu which makes for an extremely well-rounded, simple, and effective self-defense method when defending on your feet or from the ground.
 From your first class you'll notice our program is fun, challenging and safe and our clean and friendly studio environments are populated with a like-minded team that looks forward to welcoming you.
 Rise to a new level of personal performance.

 Martial Arts fitness training is a proven method for increasing self-esteem, confidence, and positive attitude – three traits vital to one’s development no matter the age.
 Martial Arts training connects the mind, body, and spirit in a way nothing else does.
 It’s easy to identify the “body” aspects of training - the physical movements and exercises: self-defense skills, balance, coordination, strength, agility, and flexibility.
 But there is more below the surface.
 The “mind” aspect develop focus, attention, concentration, and awareness – skills needed in work, school, or just when driving around town.
 The “spirit” of Martial Arts provides empowerment, self-esteem, positive attitude, belief, confidence, and respect – traits needed for improving independence, leadership, or just to avoid unhealthy daily temptations.
 These traits combined with our well-rounded curriculum help you achieve indisputable results.